-Join us on a 9 day Paris & Normandy Cruise aboard AmaWaterways AmaLyra, starting at $3,798* departing on October 26, 2022.
+Join us along with Guest Speaker on a 9 day Paris & Normandy Cruise aboard AmaWaterways AmaLyra, starting at $3,798* departing on October 26, 2022.
 Journal to places such as Paris, Normandy Beaches, Rouen, Vernon, Conflans, and much more!

 *Prices reflect a 4% cash discount

 - Meals on Ship